modxorg/Docs/en/extras/bdlistings/bdlistings.bdtargets.md

 Placeholders to use:

-- wrapper |  |
+- wrapper
-| tplRow | Chunk name to wrap individual target groups in.
+`tplRow` - Chunk name to wrap individual target groups in.
 Default:

 ``` php